What to Pack for Damascus

 Summer

-Add: Wide-brimmed sun hat, High-SPF sunscreen (50+), Lightweight, long-sleeved linen shirts for sun protection, Portable handheld fan
+Add: High-SPF sunscreen, wide-brimmed hat, lightweight, long-sleeved linen or cotton shirts for sun protection, a portable handheld fan

-Focus on light colors, breathable fabrics (linen, cotton), and sun protection.
-Sightseeing is best done in the early morning or late afternoon to avoid peak heat.
+The sun in Damascus is intense.
+The stone city radiates heat.
+Focus on light, breathable fabrics in light colors.
+Always carry water.
+Sightseeing is best done in the early morning and late afternoon to avoid the peak heat.

 Winter